ygemici/osz/README.md

 a user friendly way.
 To achieve that goal, I've eliminated as many limits as possible by design.
 For example only storage capacity limits the number of inodes on a disk.
-And only RAM limits the number of concurent tasks at any given time.
+And only amount of RAM limits the number of concurent tasks at any given time.
 If I couldn't eliminate a hard limit, I've created a [boot option](https://github.com/bztsrc/osz/tree/master/docs/bootopts.md) for it so that you can tweek without recompilation.
 This makes OS/Z a very scalable system.